TheTechnobear/xcRpi/install.md

 see specific requirements below, in addition

-- computer (not tt) must be connected to the internet to download packages
+- computer (not rpi) must be connected to the internet to download packages
-- computer must be connected to tt
+- computer must be connected to rpi

-connection to tt...
+connection to rpi...

-the assumption is tt is connected to your computer, and has a hostname resolving to tt.local, if not you must set the XC_IP address according
+the assumption is rpi is connected to your computer, and has a hostname resolving to raspberrypi.local, if not you must set the XC_IP address according

 e.g.
 ```
-export XC_IP=tt.local
+export XC_IP=raspberrypi.local
 ```

 make sure you can successfully log on to tt with this, e.g.
 ```
-ssh we@$XC_IP
+ssh pi@$XC_IP
 ```